 We build a model with heterogeneous firms that choose whether or not to invest in R&D, which in turn affects their future productivity, disciplined by the empirical evidence.
 The model focuses on the manufacturing sector, which is our object of empirical analysis.
-We adopt a small-open-economy approach in which foreign prices and expenditure are given.
-Free capital mobility keeps the interest rate constant.21 Since R&D is an intangible investment that cannot be used as collateral easily, borrowing constraints are key: only firms with sufficiently large cash flow can finance the fixed and sunk costs involved in R&D activity.
+Each region consists of a collection of small open economies, which all take foreign prices and expenditure are given.
+Free capital mobility keeps the interest rate constant.
+Since R&D is an intangible investment that cannot be used as collateral easily, borrowing constraints are key: only firms with sufficiently large cash flow can finance the fixed and sunk costs involved in R&D activity.
 Domestic firms self-select into exporting their output and/or importing materials.
 RER fluctuations change the profitability of these activities, as well as cash flow and the net present value of innovation and affect thereby firms' behavior.